The SRC International exists to represent, advocate for and serve the needs and interest of all international students at UNSW.

 It's our mission to provide all the support we can to make sure students with disabilities have every chance of reaching their full potential and enjoying their time at university.

 The best way to get involved is to come visit your Students with Disabilities Officer!
 Charlotte will tell you about local issues and campaigns, as well as how you can help the campaign.
 You can also visit this site for details of our letter writing campaigns or take part in one of our features.
-For enquires or for a friendly chat contact us at email@example.com.
+For inquires or for a friendly chat contact us at firstname.lastname@example.org.

 The department has established affiliations with key organisations which may be of interest to you.
 These are: